Master of Social Work

 All students must meet the University requirements as outlined in the Admission to the TWU Graduate School section of the catalog.

-This academic program may have additional admission criteria that must also be completed as outlined on the program's website.
+The academic program may have additional admission criteria that must also be completed as outlined on the program's website.

 Total Semester Credit Hours Required

-30 or 60 semester credit hours (SCH) depending on the option selected.
+30 or 60 semester credit hours (SCH), depending on the option selected.

 There are two Programs of Study, Generalist and Advanced, and two types of students may apply for admission.
-The first, Generalist students, are graduates of Bachelors's programs in fields other than Social Work; they complete a two-year MSW program.
-Another category of students are those that have graduated from an accredited Bachelor of Social Work program within the last seven years.
+The first, Generalist students, are graduates of bachelor's programs in fields other than Social Work; they complete a two-year MSW program.
+Another category of students are those who have graduated from an accredited Bachelor of Social Work program within the last seven years.
 For these “Advanced Standing” students, the first "Generalist" year of the MSW is waived, and they complete the program in two long semesters.
-Both Generalist and Advanced Standing students may attend the program on either a full time or part-time basis.
+Both Generalist and Advanced Standing students may attend the program on either a full-time or part-time basis.
 Generalist students complete no fewer than 900 hours of practicum, while Advanced Standing students must complete at least 500 hours.

 Students accepted into the program for the full-time two-year program complete 10 Generalist courses (30 SCH) in the first year and 10 advanced courses (30 SCH) in the second year.
 Students accepted into the Advanced Standing one-year full-time option complete 10 advanced courses (30 SCH).
 The program concentration is “Advanced Generalist Practice.”